-An ultimate note-making app.
+The simplicity of the app makes it so elegant.
 If I had to choose one between all the note-making apps, I would go with Google Keep.
-From business to enjoyment, you always get new ideas, and you realise where do I save this idea?
-Some send an SMS or some email, but Google Keep makes it easier for us to save these awesome ideas.
+From business to entertainment, you always get new ideas, and you realise I need to save this thought?
+Some send an SMS and some email, but Google Keep allows to keep these awesome ideas in fraction of seconds.

 The app is entirely free and works on multiple devices.
-It might not have the industry-leading features, but it surely is a lightweight and easy to use the note-taking app.
-Google Keep offers a wide range of features, and it is an Editors Choice app making it one of the top 10 must-have Android apps.
+Google Keep offers a wide range of features, and it is an Editors Choice app making it one of the top 10 must have Android apps.

 Also comes in Google Keep vs Evernote